hmslima/sambahsacompletegrammar/sambahsa.md

 The pronoun “ego” is the emphatized form of “io”.
-When we use “ego” instead “io”, we want to say that there is a certain relevance in the “I” is doing, or suffering, this or that action.
+When we use “ego” instead “io”, we want to say that there is a certain relevance in the “I” that is doing or suffering this or that action.

 I'll ask you to stop here for a while and study the pronouns (only the personal pronouns!), because I will use them a lot from here.